johnfanv2/LenovoLegionLinux/README.md

 ## :warning: Disclaimer

-- **The tool comes with no warranty.
+- **the tool comes with no warranty.
 Use at your own risk.**
-- **currently comes without a UI; command line and script only.**
 - **this project is not affiliated with Lenovo in any way.**
 - this is a small hobby project; please be patient and read through this readme carefully before you ask for support
 - if your Lenovo Legion laptop is not supported and you are ready to perform some tests please notify me
-- this is a Linux only tool and will probably also not run in WSL; for Windows use one of the available Windows tools
+- this is a Linux only tool and will probably not run in WSL; for Windows use one of the available Windows tools
     - [LenovoLegionToolkit](https://github.com/BartoszCichecki/LenovoLegionToolkit)
     - [LegionFanControl](https://www.legionfancontrol.com/)